G-w-e-n-6/Numerical-Analysis/Part1.md

 u(x, 0) = u(x, 1) = u(0, y) = u(1, y) = 0.
 $$

 Since the matrix of the linear system is a tri-diagonal matrix, it's useful to use a sparse representation where only the entries different from zero are stored.
 This representation allows us to save memory and computational cost.
-Usually, Gaussian elimination of an $$n \times n$$ matrix costs $$O(n^3)$$, but for a sparse matrix, we have $$O(n^2)$$ for the 2D Laplacian."
+Usually, Gaussian elimination of an $$n \times n$$ matrix costs $$O(n^3)$$, but for a sparse matrix, we have $$O(n^2)$$ for the 2D Laplacian.